-Encourage kids to finish as many of the cards as possible during your allotted time.
+Encourage kids to finish as many cards as possible during your allotted time.
 You may want to choose two or three to go over as a whole group.

 I generally didn’t grade this activity, but you certainly can if you feel like your students are ready to be graded on the skill.

 Task card scoots are so easy to differentiate!
-You can allow some students to bring their interactive notebook with them.
+You can allow some students to bring their interactive notebooks with them.
 You can also assign only certain cards to students who are not ready for all of them.
-You can even scoot around the room with a small group if they need help reading the cards.
+Or you can even scoot around the room with a small group if they need help reading the cards.

 After your students complete a task card set, be sure to keep them handy for test prep!
 You can mix your old sets together to create a set for spiral review.

-My biggest piece of advice is to give a SHORT and easy to grade assessment.
-I love ten questions and I am a big fan of multiple choice, underlining and circling.
+My biggest piece of advice is to give a SHORT and easy-to-grade assessment.
+I love ten questions and am a big fan of multiple choice, underlining, and circling.

-If you have students who need an accommodation, don’t forget that you can allow them to use their interactive notebook during the assessment.
+If you have students who need accommodations, don’t forget that you can allow them to use their interactive notebooks during the assessment.